scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Attempt to purify a hostile spirit, returning it into a neutral or friendly state.
-Target a Celestial, Fey, or Elemental you can see, they must make a Charisma save against your spellcasting.
-If they have less than half of their wounds remaining, add 2 superior dice to your roll.
-On fail, they are no longer hostile to you or your allies, but not necessarily helpful.
-They remain this way for 24 hours unless you or an ally takes a hostile action against them.
+Attempt to purify a hostile celestial, fey, or elemental, returning it into a neutral or friendly state.
+Make a spellcasting roll against the creatures charisma save.
+If they have less than half of their wounds remaining add 2 superior dice to your roll.
+On success they are no longer hostile to you or your allies, but not necessarily helpful.
+They remain this way for 24 hours or until you or an ally takes a hostile action against them.

 Add an enhanced die for every level cast above 4th.